Fig 1. Hennig Brand (died c. 1692), shown praying after discovering phosphorus.

 Phosphorus forms phosphorous (trivalent) and phosphoric (pentavalent) compounds.
 It burns in air to give the trioxide and the pentoxide, and also reacts with the halogens, sulfur, and some metals.
 Phosphorus pentoxide (P4O10) is a white powder and very deliquescent (forming phosphoric acid), and is used as a dehydrating agent.

-Phosphorus occurs in several allotropic forms, the most common of which are white phosphorus and red phosphorus.
+Phosphorus occurs in several allotropic forms, the most common of which are white phosphorus and red phosphorus (see Figure 2).
 The former is a waxy, yellowish-white, very inflammable, and poisonous solid.
 It can only safely be kept under water.
 Red phosphorus is a non-poisonous, dark red powder that is not very inflammable.

 White and red phosphorus are monotropic allotropes – the latter is stable at all temperatures up to its melting point.
 However, at ordinary temperatures the conversion of the white allotrope into the red form is extremely slow.
 But the standard method for preparing phosphorus by heating together calcium phosphate, silica, and coke yields the white form.